Monthly Round-Up | January 2019

 I booked a holiday to New York City

 I’m off to the big apple!
 So, I’ve actually been to New York City before.
-I went for my 21st birthday with my best friend, brother and dad about two years ago, but it was sooooo hot and busy, and I was so ridiculously jet-lagged that I didn’t get to do as much as I wanted too.
+I went for my 21st birthday with my best friend, brother, and dad about two years ago, but it was sooooo hot and busy, and I was so ridiculously jet-lagged that I didn’t get to do as much as I wanted to.
 So I’m going back.
 On my own.
 Yes, that’s right: solo traveller!
 I can’t wait.

-There are a load of other smaller things that happened that made the month great, like spending an evening with my cousins, Aunt and Great-Aunt as a form of ‘second Christmas’ as we didn’t get a chance to see each other over the holidays.
+There is a load of other smaller things that happened that made the month great, like spending an evening with my cousins, Aunt and Great-Aunt as a form of ‘second Christmas’ as we didn’t get a chance to see each other over the holidays.
 Also, catching up with friends over coffee at costa and wine at Paddington Station (like you do).

-As I said in my opening paragraph, this month I have felt happier than I have felt in a quite a while and I want to remember that so that when things get tough again (which they invariably do in life) I can look back and smile on the good times too.
+As I said in my opening paragraph, this month I have felt happier than I have felt in quite a while and I want to remember that so that when things get tough again (which they invariably do in life) I can look back and smile on the good times too.